samos123/docker-drupal/README.md

     docker run -d -e MYSQL_PASS="test123" --name db tutum/mysql:5.5 docker run -d --link db:db -p 80:80 samos123/drupal

+Alternatively you can use [Docker-Compose](https://docs.docker.com/compose/) in a directory that contains the provided [`docker-compose.yml`](https://github.com/samos123/docker-tutum-drupal/blob/master/docker-compose.yml):

+    docker-compose up

 This will launch a new drupal site with a default theme and no additional modules.
 If you want custom modules I recommend using the approach listed below.

 ## Customiziation by using Dockerfiles (Recommended)
 See the folder examples of how to use the Zen template and google-analytics and